dmaluenda/hands_on_machine_learning/README.md

 Download the tutorials from the
 [course web at UPC-Atenea](https://atenea.upc.edu/course/view.php?id=71605) intranet.

-> Alternativelly, you can download the file want from this github repository (any of those files on the list above ended with `.ipynb`) by means of entering and click the `Download notebook` button on top of every file.
+> Alternativelly, you can download the file you want from this github repository (those files on the list above ended with `.ipynb`) by means of entering and click the `Download notebook` button on top of every file.
 Probably, you should `[RightClick]+SaveAs` to download the content in a certain file.
 Make sure that it ends with `.ipynb`.